SIERRA de LOJA.

 Spanish Ibex (Cabra montés / Capra pyrenaica).

-A couple of male Spanish Ibex (Cabra montés / Capra pyrenaica) were also seen wondering around alone on the higher rocky ridges.
+A couple of male Spanish Ibex (Cabra montés / Capra pyrenaica) were also seen wandering around alone on the higher rocky ridges.